 - Other types of pain in the neck or back

-When lying on both a Neck and Low Back Foam Roller, your spinal curve is enhanced, and the traction relieves tension and pressure.
+When lying on both a Neck and Low Back Foam Roller, your spinal curvature is enhanced, and the traction relieves tension and pressure.

-Our "deep groove" allows your spinous to float comfortably as your muscles and ligaments relax into an improved position!
+Our "deep groove" allows your spinous to float comfortably as your muscles and ligaments relax, and bones drift into an improved position!

 How Do Our Foam Rollers Work?